 - User-friendly (specific and personalized): “Even if feedback is specific and accurate in the eyes of experts or bystanders, it is not of much value if the user cannot understand it or is overwhelmed by it.”
 In our online soft skills training program, “Say THIS, Not That…Most of the Time,” we stress the importance of word choice, especially avoiding the use of too technical or “insider” language in customer interactions.
 It’s equally important for managers and coaches to use care with the words they use when giving feedback.
 Clarity and simplicity are powerful communications tools.

 As for the effect of high pressure environments on the ability to give feedback, Wiggins writes, “Remember that "no time to give and use feedback" actually means "no time to cause learning."
 As we have seen, research shows that less teaching plus more feedback is the key to achieving greater learning.”

-Now that your managers have categorized the team, worked out how much time to devote to each individual, and have learned how to give feedback that reinforces training, lets consider four “substantial but insubstantial” interpersonal skills that managers can (and must) teach their employees.
+Now that your managers have categorized the team, worked out how much time to devote to each individual, and have learned how to give feedback that reinforces soft skills training, lets consider four “substantial but insubstantial” soft skills that managers can (and must) teach their employees.

 Great Customer Service

 The “four C’s” are quite substantial – they are the foundation for great customer service experiences on both sides of the desk, phone or screen.
 However, their “insubstantial” nature (hard concepts to articulate) may give trainers pause.

 - Clarity: the ability to understand and articulate the point of the matter